-The Human Resources Department is the responsibility of the Associate Vice President who reports directly to the Executive Vice President/Treasurer of the College.
+The Office of Human Resources is the responsibility of the Associate Vice President who reports directly to the Executive Vice President/Treasurer of the College.

-We support the mission of Providence College and strive to be a strategic value-added partner in service to the College and its faculty, staff, and students.
-We succeed only when we meet and exceed expectations of the faculty, staff, and students.
-We have a passion for excellence and will deliver the highest standards of integrity and fairness as it relates to the emerging needs of the College and the community.
+We support the mission of Providence College, honor its Catholic and Dominican tradition, and strive to be a strategic value-added partner in service to the College and its faculty, staff, and students.
+We have a passion for service excellence and will deliver the highest standards of integrity and fairness as it relates to the emerging needs of the College and the community consonant with Catholic social teaching.
 We celebrate the diversity of people, ideas, and cultures.
 We honor the dignity and value of individuals working as a team.
-We encourage innovation, accept responsibility, and embrace positive change while valuing and honoring the traditions of the College.
+We embrace positive change, encourage innovation, and accept responsibility while valuing and honoring the traditions of the College.
 We seek knowledge and growth through learning.
 We use our collective strengths to work together, to care for one another, and to serve others in the spirit of Christian unity.
-We share a sense of urgency integrating state-of-the-art technology and endeavor to create a positive working atmosphere that is essential to the well-being of the College community.
+We strive to create a positive working atmosphere that is essential to the well-being of the campus community.

 Notice of Non-Discrimination